Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Computation of the level set evolution

 The evolution of the level set function $\phi$ requires, as a fundamental step, to compute the distance function $d$ from the point cloud $\pcloud$, which we recall to be given by $d(\vec{x}) = \min_{\vec{q} \in \pcloud}|\vec{x}-\vec{q} |$.
 The distance function appears itself in the governing equation \eqref{eq:levelset:pde}, in the definition of the energy functional, and its gradient constitutes the velocity field driving the evolution of the level set towards the data.
 Clearly, one is not interested in computing the exact values of $d$ on the whole grid, but just in the vicinity of the cloud.

 Thus, in a first step, $d_j$ can be computed exactly in the quadrants that contain at least a point of $\pcloud$ as the minimum distance of the centre $\vec{x}_j$ from the cloud points located in the quadrant $j$.

-To spread the information across the whole grid, all over the processors, the most popular algorithms for solving the Eikonal equation, i.e. the Fast Marching Method (FMM) or the Fast Sweeping Method (FSM), should be applied carefully since they might suffer either from the adaptive discretization of the grid and the parallelization of the scheme, due to the causality across processes.
-Some of the earliest attempts in parallelizing the FMM was proposed in \cite{AMR:He:03,AMR:Tu:08}, where one could notice how the number of iterations needed to get convergence greatly depends on the complexity of the interface and on the parallel partitioning and, in general, fewer iterations are required if the domains are aligned with the normals to the interface.
+Then, this information can be spread across the whole grid, all over the processors, by solving the Eikonal equation

+The most popular algorithms for solving \eqref{eq:distEikonal} are the Fast Marching Method (FMM) \cite{FMM:Tsi:95,FMM:Se:96,FMM:Cho:01} and the Fast Sweeping Method (FSM) \cite{Zhao:2000,FSM:Tsai:03}.
+However, in our framework, these methods should be applied carefully since they might suffer both from the adaptive discretization of the grid and the parallelization of the scheme, due to the causality across processes.
+Some of the earliest attempts in parallelizing the FMM were proposed in \cite{AMR:He:03,AMR:Tu:08}, where one could notice how the number of iterations needed to get convergence greatly depends on the complexity of the interface and on the parallel partitioning and, in general, fewer iterations are required if the domains are aligned with the normals to the interface.
 In \cite{AMR:Zhao:07} a parallel FSM method was presented for the first time, while a hybrid FMM-FSM was presented in \cite{AMR:FMM-FSM:15}.
 A parallel Fast Iterative Method (FIM) has been also proposed in \cite{AMR:FIM:08}.
+The case of unstructured meshes has been investigated in \cite{FSM:tri:Qian:07,FSM:ustrTri:24}.

-Despite the possibilities listed above, here we prefer to compute the exact values of $d$ on the entire grid, starting from the set of cells containing the points of $\pcloud$ and proceeding by layers of neighbours, as described below in the so-called \textit{propagation} procedure (see \S~\ref{ssec:propagation}).
+Due to the complexity of the aforementioned methods on AMR grids, here we prefer to compute the exact values of $d$ on the entire grid, starting from the set of cells containing the points of $\pcloud$ and then proceeding by layers of neighbours, as described below in the so-called \textit{propagation} procedure (see \S~\ref{ssec:propagation}).

-We point out that, in the case of the distance function, even if a quadrant has been already initialized, it will be still considered subject to changes in the propagation phase since its value might be minimized by the information carried over from a neighbour.